-Wisdom teeth can cause discomfort and pain for a number of different reasons whether they are fully erupted, partially or unerupted, or impacted.
+Wisdom teeth can cause discomfort and pain for a number of different reasons whether they are fully erupted, partially, or impacted.
 Although not all people will need to have their wisdom teeth removed, it is important to have your wisdom teeth assessed by a dentist to determine whether or not they are in a position that can damage neighbouring teeth, cause infection within the surrounding bone and soft tissues.
 Wisdom teeth may also need to be removed prior to orthodontic treatment.

 What causes wisdom teeth pain?

-Impacted wisdom teeth and why wisdom tooth extraction may be necessary
+Why wisdom tooth extraction may be necessary

 The causes for the associated problems with wisdom teeth arise from the build-up of plaque and subsequently bacterial breeding.
 Fluid filled cysts can develop in the affected area and jaw and gum disease may ultimately develop if left untreated.
 It is important to seek medical attention for an assessment if you are noticing any of the following symptoms.